Compass/compass/doc-src/README.markdown

 ### How to Add New Reference Documentation

-In the appropriate directory under content/reference add a haml file.
-You will probably find it convenient to copy another reference item and edit it.
+Generate a reference file for a stylesheet:

+    ./bin/thor generate:reference ../frameworks/compass/stylesheets/_compass.sass

-The item metadata (at the top of the file) must provide some details about what stylesheet is being documented.
+The item metadata (at the top of the file) provides some details about what stylesheet is being documented.
 For instance, here is the metadata for the blueprint color module item:

     ---
     title: Blueprint Color Module